teerol/VL/image_process/ReadMe.md

 **NOTE:** Background removal requires additional library (using neural nets on CPU) and its SLOW.

-`get_runners_ansync.py` provides utilities to anyncronously check if there is any updated images loaded.
+`get_runners_ansync.py` provides utilities to anyncronously check if there is any updated images after latest run.
 The eventual loading of the image is still syncronous.

 ## Installation